-- Printer Driver Explained
+- Printer Says Driver Is Unavailable, Explained

 - Fix 1.
 Apply a Windows update

 - Fix 2.
-Update the printer driver automatically
+Update the Printer Driver Automatically

 - Fix 3.
 Manually update the printer

 - Fix 4.
-Completely reinstall your printer
+Completely Reinstall Your Printer

 - Fix 5.
-Use the generic printer driver
+Use the Generic Printer Driver

 While using your printer, you might get an error message saying that your “Printer driver is unavailable”.
 What do you do in this situation?

 The printer remains an important tool, especially in the office.
 With it, you can print, scan and copy documents and share them around.
-A working printer is very important; this means a faulty one can cause bottlenecks.

 If a reliable printer suddenly malfunctions and throws up that error message, it may be linked to an outdated or incompatible driver.
 It could even be that the printer driver became faulty and stopped responding to system commands.